Tips for Small Business Owners on Setting and Keeping Personal and Business Goals that are Compatible

 by Bruce Tannas

-It’s probably safe to say that 2020 didn’t turn out the way anyone had planned for their business or life at the beginning of the year.
-However, the fact that this year may or may not have worked out the way we hoped or wanted isn’t an excuse to not reflect, adjust, and plan for the New Year.
+Did your business do as well as you hoped in 2022?
+Whether it did or didn’t work out the way we hoped or wanted isn’t an excuse to not reflect, adjust, and plan for the New Year.
 After all, Benjamin Franklin once said that ‘failing to plan was like planning to fail.’
-So take the opportunity at the end of December or early in the New Year to take stock and look forward to 2021.
+So take the opportunity early in the New Year to take stock and look forward to 2023.